Cykotic/writemem/README.md

 This repository demonstrates the use of the `nodeps4debug` package to interact with a PS4 console.

-## Installation

-Before running the script, you need to install the necessary Node.js package.
-Use the package manager [npm](https://www.npmjs.com/package/nodeps4debug) to install NodePS4debug.

 ## Prerequisites

 - Node.js installed on your computer.